Obsessive–compulsive disorder: Notable cases

 English singer-songwriter George Ezra has spoken about his life-long struggle with OCD, particularly primarily obsessional obsessive–compulsive disorder.

 Swedish climate activist Greta Thunberg is also known to have OCD, among other mental health conditions.

 Passing for Normal: A Memoir of Compulsion (2000) is a memoir by Amy Wilensky about her experience of OCD and Tourette syndrome.

 American actor James Spader has spoken about his OCD.
-In 2014, when interviewed for Rolling Stone he said: "I'm obsessive-compulsive.
-I have very, very strong obsessive-compulsive issues.
-I'm very particular. ...
+In 2014, when interviewed for Rolling Stone he said: "I'm obsessive–compulsive.
+I have very, very strong obsessive–compulsive issues.
+I'm very particular. [...]
 It's very hard for me, you know?
 It makes you very addictive in behavior, because routine and ritual become entrenched.
 But in work, it manifests itself in obsessive attention to detail and fixation.
 It serves my work very well: Things don't slip by.
 But I'm not very easygoing."

 In 2022 the president of Chile Gabriel Boric stated that he had OCD, saying: "I have an obsessive–compulsive disorder that's completely under control.
 Thank God I've been able to undergo treatment and it doesn't make me unable to carry out my responsibilities as the President of the Republic."

 In a documentary released in 2023, the footballer David Beckham discussed his compelling cleaning rituals, need for symmetry in the fridge and the impact of OCD on his life.

+In 2018, American rapper NF was diagnosed with obsessive–compulsive disorder.
+He addresses his experience with mental illness and therapy frequently in his music, particularly in the 2023 album Hope.

-In 2025, actress Jenna Ortega revealed that she struggles with it noting: "(I have) pretty intense OCD.
+In 2025, actress Jenna Ortega revealed that she struggles with it noting: "[I have] pretty intense OCD.
 Repetitive thoughts and counting everything multiple times and having to do the same action over and over...
-Sometimes my nights consist of just being really exhausted and going up and down the stairs six times because that’s what I think I need to do to make sure no one breaks into my home."
+Sometimes my nights consist of just being really exhausted and going up and down the stairs six times because that's what I think I need to do to make sure no one breaks into my home."